BrighterCommand/Brighter/samples/WebAPI_EFCore/README.md

 ## Enviroments

-*Development* - runs locally on your machine, uses Sqlite as a data store; uses RabbitMQ for messaging, can be launched invidvidually from the docker compose file; it represents a typical setup for development
+*Development* - runs locally on your machine, uses Sqlite as a data store; uses RabbitMQ for messaging, can be launched invidvidually from the docker compose file; it represents a typical setup for development.

 *Production* - runs in Docker, uses MySql as a data store; uses RabbitMQ for messaging; it emulates a possible production environment.

-We provide launchSetting.json files for both, which allows you to run Production; you should launch MySQl and RabbitMQ from the docker compose file; useful for for debugging MySQL operations.
+We provide launchSetting.json files for both, which allows you to run Production; you should launch MySQl and RabbitMQ from the docker compose file; useful for debugging MySQL operations.

 ## Architecture